-In determining the retirement benefit obligation, the following actuarial assumptions were used as at December 31, 2015:
+In determining the post-employment benefit obligation, the following actuarial assumptions were used as at December 31, 2016 and 2015:

+2016 2015

-Discount rate 4.24% Salary increase rate 5.00%
+Discount rates 5.15% 4.24%

+Expected rate of salary increases 5.00% 5.00%

 Assumptions regarding future mortality are based on published statistics and mortality tables.
-The remaining working life of the individual retiring at the age of 60 is 13 years.
+The remaining working life of the individual retiring at the age of 60 is 17 years.
 These assumptions were developed by management with the assistance of an independent actuary.
-Discount factors are determined close to the end of each reporting period by reference to the interest rates of zero coupon government bonds with terms to maturity approximating to the terms of the retirement benefit obligation.
+Discount factors are determined close to the end of each reporting period by reference to the interest rates of zero coupon government bonds with terms to maturity approximating to the terms of the post-employment benefit obligation.
 Other assumptions are based on current actuarial benchmarks and management's historical experience.